syncfusion-content/uwp-docs/uwp/Scheduler/Commands.md

 # Commands

-Operations that are done by context menu can also be performed using Schedule commands.
-The following actions of context menu can be handled by executing schedule commands in the application.
+Operations that are done by the context menu can also be performed using Schedule commands.
+The following actions of the context menu can be handled by executing schedule commands in the application.

 * Adding new appointment
 * Editing appointment